-- A. Submit manufacturer's literature and data updated to include submittal review comments and any equipment substitutions. - B. Submit operation and maintenance data updated to include submittal review comments, VA approved substitutions and construction revisions shall be in electronic version on CD or DVD.
+- A. Submit manufacturer's literature and data updated to include submittal review comments and any equipment substitutions. - B. Submit operation and maintenance data updated to include submittal review comments, VA approved substitutions and construction revisions shall be in electronic version on CD or DVD inserted into a three-ring binder.
 All aspects of system operation and maintenance procedures, including applicable piping isometrics, wiring diagrams of all circuits, a written description of system design, control logic, and sequence of operation shall be included in the operation and maintenance manual.
 The operations and maintenance manual shall include troubleshooting techniques and procedures for emergency situations.

 Notes on all special systems or devices shall be included.
 A List of recommended spare parts (manufacturer, model number, and quantity) shall be furnished.
 Information explaining any special knowledge or tools the owner will be required to employ shall be inserted into the As-Built documentation. - C. The installing Contractor shall maintain as-built drawings of each completed phase for verification; and, shall provide the complete set at the time of final systems certification testing.
 Should the installing Contractor engage the testing company to provide as-built or any portion thereof, it shall not be deemed a conflict of interest or breach of the 'third party testing company' requirement.
-Provide record drawings as follows:

-- 1. Not Used - As-built drawings are to be provided, with a copy of them on AutoCAD version 2013 provided on CD or DVD.
-The CAD drawings shall use multiple line layers with a separate individual layer for each system. - 3.
-Not Used - D. The as-built drawings shall indicate the location and type of all lockout/tagout points for all energy sources for all equipment and pumps to include breaker location and numbers, valve tag numbers, etc. Coordinate lockout/tagout procedures and practices with local VA requirements. - E. Certification documentation shall be provided to COR 21 working days prior to submitting the request for final inspection.
+Provide record drawings as follows: - Red-lined, hand-marked drawings are to be provided, with one paper copy and a scanned PDF version of the hand-marked drawings provided on CD or DVD. - 2.
+As-built drawings are to be provided, with a copy of them on AutoCAD version 2013 provided on CD or DVD.
+The CAD drawings shall use multiple line layers with a separate individual layer for each system.

+- 3. As-built drawings are to be provided, with a copy of them in three-dimensional Building Information Modeling (BIM) software version provided on CD or DVD. - D. The as-built drawings shall indicate the location and type of all lockout/tagout points for all energy sources for all equipment and pumps to include breaker location and numbers, valve tag numbers, etc. Coordinate lockout/tagout procedures and practices with local VA requirements. - E. Certification documentation shall be provided to COR 21 working days prior to submitting the request for final inspection.
 The documentation shall include all test results, the names of individuals performing work for the testing agency on this project, detailed procedures followed for all tests, and provide documentation/certification that all results of tests were within limits specified.
 Test results shall contain written sequence of test procedure with written test results annotated at each step along with the expected outcome or setpoint.
-The results shall include all readings, including but not limited to data on device (make, model and performance characteristics), normal pressures, switch ranges, trip points, amp readings, and calibration data to include equipment serial numbers or individual identifications, etc.
+The results shall include all readings, including but not limited to data on device (make, model and performance characteristics\), normal pressures, switch ranges, trip points, amp readings, and calibration data to include equipment serial numbers or individual identifications, etc.